Italian prosecutors investigate Concordia owner over shipwreck

-It has 20 days to present evidence in its defence.
+It has 20 days to present evidence in its defense.

-The 114,500 tonne luxury cruise ship Costa Concordia capsized and sank on Jan.
-13, 2012 after approaching the Tuscan island of Giglio to perform a manoeuvre close to the shore known as a "salute".
+The 114,500 tonne luxury cruise ship Costa Concordia capsized and sank on January 13, 2012 after approaching the Tuscan island of Giglio to perform a maneuver close to the shore known as a "salute".
 It struck a rock, tearing a gash in its hull and soon capsized.

 Captain Francesco Schettino has been accused of manslaughter, causing a shipwreck and abandoning the ship, which was carrying more than 4,000 passengers and crew.
 He argues that he managed to prevent a worse disaster by steering the vessel into shallow waters after the impact to help the rescue operation.